ginobilinie/infantSeg/README.md

 j: infant_train_test_23d_resnet_fcn.prototxt: a basic FCN+residual unit

-k: infant_train_test_skipunet.prototxt: the basic idea in the TCYB paper
+k: infant_train_test_skipunet.prototxt: the basic idea in the TCYB paper.
+You can also choose infant_train_test_skipunet-v1.prototxt or infant_train_test_skipunet-v2.prototxt.

 <B>How to train/resume/finetune: (Note, to run it, you have to install caffe which support 3D operations)</B>